betahikaru/vagrant-httpd/README.md

 open http://localhost:8081/
 ```

-Edit ```./data``` as DocumentRoot directory.
-This directory has index.html and enchant.js and some image for a charactor.
+Edit ```data/html/``` as DocumentRoot directory.
+This directory has index.html and enchant.js and a image of bear charactor.
 When you edit file, run ```vagrant provision``` command.
 Then DocumentRoot directory is refresh by vagrant provisioning process defined by shellscript in Vagrant file.